 Tackling fusion’s challenges

-One of the projects PSFC and Eni intend to carry out will study the effects of high magnetic fields on molten salt fluid dynamics.
+One of the projects PSFC and Eni intend to carry out will study the effects of high magnetic fields on the fluid dynamics of molten salt.
 One of the key elements of the fusion pilot plant currently being studied at LIFT is the liquid immersion blanket, essentially a flowing pool of molten salt that completely surrounds the fusion energy core.
-The purpose of this blanket is threefold: to convert the kinetic energy of fusion neutrons to heat for eventual electricity production; to produce tritium—a main component of the fusion fuel; and to prevent the neutrons from reaching other parts of the machine and causing material damage.
+The purpose of this blanket is threefold: to convert the kinetic energy of fusion neutrons to heat for eventual electricity production; to produce tritium, a main component of the fusion fuel; and to prevent the neutrons from reaching other parts of the machine and causing material damage.

 It’s critical for researchers to be able to predict how the molten salt in such an immersion blanket would move when subjected to high magnetic fields such as those found within a fusion plant.
-As such, the researchers and their respective teams plan to study the effects of these magnetohydrodynamic forces on the salt’s fluid dynamics.
+The researchers and their respective teams plan to study the effects of these magnetohydrodynamic forces on the salt’s fluid dynamics.

 A history of innovation

-During the 23 years MIT’s Alcator C-Mod tokamak fusion experiment was in operation, it repeatedly advanced records for plasma pressure in a magnetic confinement device.
+During the 23 years that MIT’s experimental fusion tokamak device, Alcator C-Mod, was in operation, it repeatedly advanced records for plasma pressure in a magnetic confinement device.
 Its compact, high-magnetic-field fusion design confined superheated plasma in a small donut-shaped chamber.

 A commitment to low-carbon energy